itsDustin/rubocop-ci/README.md

 If your project needs relaxed settings, you can generate a `.rubocop_todo.yml` file using `bundle exec rake rubocop AUTOGEN=1`.

+Alternatively, there is a `rubocop:diff` Rake task that runs Rubocop only on the changes in your branch.
+This helps if you want to keep Rubocop up-to-date but don't want to change your whole code-base every time there is an update and also don't want to mask global settings in a `.rubocop_todo.yml`.

 If you do not want to run `scss-lint` on your project (yet), you can create a `.skip_scss_lint` file in your project root.